mauricioschneider/udacity-mystore/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Copyrighted material
+## References

-This project uses code excerpts from two Bootstrap template projects by Start Bootstrap LLC, which have been released under the MIT license.
+This project uses Bootstrap for styling.
+I used the following templates as samples on how to display the list of products, and a detailed product view.

 - Shop Item Template: https://startbootstrap.com/template/shop-item
 - Shop Homepage Template: https://startbootstrap.com/template/shop-homepage